 - External exams, which are used nationwide.
 They are assessed by an internal examiner and one or more external examiners. - Internal exams in compulsory elements, which are used nationwide.
-They are assessed by one or more teachers or industry representatives. - Internal exams in optional courses, which are specific for the institution concerned.
-They are assessed by one or more teachers or industry representatives.
+They are assessed by one or more lectures and/or industry representatives. - Internal exams in optional courses, which are specific for the institution concerned.
+They are assessed by one or more lectures and/or industry representatives.

-The students must sit all exams during the first exam term following completion of the teaching.
+The graduates must sit all exams during the first exam term following completion of the lecturing.

-The students are entitled to three examination attempts per exam.
+The graduates are entitled to three examination attempts per exam.

 All exams must be passed.
-The students cannot re-sit an exam once it has been passed.
+The graduates cannot re-sit an exam once it has been passed.